 Allaire State Park Campground

 The Allaire State Park Campground offers 45 tent and RV campsites that are open year-round.
-Each one has a picnic table and a fire ring.
-Amenities include several drinking water spigots, a restroom, shower area, and RV dump station.
-This is a great spot to camp with children, since a play area is within walking distance.
+Each one has a picnic table and a fire ring, and the campground's amenities include several drinking water spigots, a restroom, shower area, and RV dump station.
+The Allaire Campground is a great spot to camp with children since a play area is within walking distance.
 A number of these campsites are also pet-friendly.
 Most of the sites offer the convenience of full shade.

 Shelters and Yurts

 If you'd prefer to camp outside the RV, there are six cabin-like shelters and four yurts available from February to December.
-These shelters and yurts can sleep up to four people on two double bunk beds.
-You'll love staying cozy and warm by the wood stove.
+These shelters and yurts can sleep up to four people in two double bunk beds.
+You'll love staying cozy and warm by the woodstove.
 You will enjoy access to a fire ring and picnic table as well.
 The shelters offer a relaxing atmosphere where you can enjoy scenic forest views from the porch.
+The cabins are also ADA accessible and provide shelter from the weather if it gets rough.

 Seasonal activities in Allaire State Park